-- Countries are encouraged to take advantage of the opportunity to learn from the experiences of other countries.
-The country examples provided below have been taken from the 2019 VNRs, but countries can also use any of the VNRs as a benchmark for their own preparations. - ✓ Capacity building support is also available for countries.
+- the 2020 VNRs, but countries can also use any of the VNRs as a benchmark for their own preparations. - ✓ Capacity building support is also available for countries.
 DESA organises workshops for all participating VNR countries, which are designed to facilitate peer learning about the VNR preparations.
 They are discussed further below.
 Further capacity development building support is available from the UN system, including upon request from DESA by sending a letter to the Under-Secretary-General for Economic and Social Affairs requesting support.